Skip to main content

 • All team credentials are encrypted in the database

-Credential Visibility:
+Credential Privacy:

 For complete details on how secret fields are encrypted and protected, see Security and Privacy.
 Updates:

-• Update credentials without affecting user configurations
+• Update shared team credentials without affecting user configurations

-• Changes automatically apply to all team members
+• Changes automatically apply to all team members using shared credentials

 Security and Isolation